The New Order: Fortified Enclaves in Cebu City

 FORTIFIED ENCLAVES AND THE REST OF SOCIETY

 Not surprisingly though, the middle classes had also upgraded themselves, and the middle ground became proliferated with a dynamic mix of the middle class and the elite.
-More so because of the advent of the condominiums in the city which price ranges are affordable by the upper middle and the elite.
+More so because of the advent of the condominiums in the city which price ranges are affordable by the upper middle class and the elite.

-In the recent years the quest for safety in isolation has become more and more prevalent and the once scarcely practiced is now more pronounced and shapes the cities as they grow.
+In the recent years the quest for safety in isolation has become more and more prevalent, and the once scarcely practiced is now more pronounced and shapes the cities as they grow.
 Fortified enclaves are those spaces in the city owned by private associations or companies which are secured to define the property to whom it belongs.
 All the mechanisms installed are designed to keep others out.
-Although there are no standard model for segregation, the last few years displayed a dynamic quality where cities defined its own public and private spaces.
+Although there are no standard models for segregation, the last few years displayed a dynamic quality where cities defined its own public and private spaces.
 While segregation brings others comfort, it also brings discomfort for the rest.
 Displacement, loss of home, new jeepney routes, no entry signs everywhere, no money to afford entry, no identification to allow participation in events and activities.
 The city has slowly become more and more exclusive than inclusive.

 So the survey of the new city which we conducted on March 16, 2013 was actually no surprise.
 Delightful though was the sight of the most beautiful houses in the city which most of us have never seen.
-The lives of the rich we glimpsed by the sharing of Ms. Curly Hair ( identity hidden to protect the individual ) who married a foreigner and has lived in the village for more than five years now.
+The lives of the rich we glimpsed by the sharing of Ms. Curly Hair ( identity hidden to protect the individual ) who married an expat and has lived in the village for more than five years now.
 Again, it was no surprise that the reason for choosing the place is the security the place offers.
 Even when they take vacations to the U.S. three months or so every year, they feel confident that nothing untoward will happen to their property.
 There are several layers of security for the place including the security houses, cameras installed, back gates and other access to the properties are also well guarded.
-While living there has its perks, Ms. Curly Hair also revealed that she has never been comfortable telling people where she lives afraid of the concessions that people give to the elite that may not mirror real feelings and opinions of those people.
+While living there has its perks, Ms. Curly Hair also revealed that she has never been comfortable telling people where she lives, afraid of the concessions that people give to the elite that may not mirror real feelings and opinions of those people.
 Fortified enclaves offers a certain sense of security but it also makes rare free interactions of people thus denying real exercise of freedom as Susan Bickford pointed in her article, Constructing Inequality.
 The attempt of these cities to self govern and sometimes do away with the centralized policies of the political government further denotes inequality where the masses may have no say on the matters decided by the populations inside the fortified enclave.
 But there is also no stopping those who can afford to live in privatized places to pay for safety and comfort.
 The concept of inequality becomes clearer as you move up the village and into the mountains of Lahug.
 Only the very rich can afford to build there and they aggregate themselves for shared and common interests like safety, security, protection, prestige.
 Amongst themselves there might not be interaction but they identify themselves with each other as belonging to the same class.

 Condominiums are a new feature of the city.
 They have started to rise only in the last 10 years or so.
 The ones that were first built, City Lights for example, took a long time to be emulated by other builders.
 But recently, condominiums are being built right and left and it seems that there's going to be no respite in the near future.
 Living in such kind of fortified enclaves also gives the dwellers a sense of security 24 hours a day.
 Proximity to the lower class in Apas will not be very discernible as dwellers will be confined to the high rise building, which also serves as their wall.
 This is an example of a modern public space there there is explicit segregation of the classes.
 Widening the abstract distance between the classes is exemplified in the condominium as a modern structure for the elite and upper middle class.
 The isolation can work in many ways.
 It avoids relationships and communion.
-The small spaces available to the buyer in a few millions of pesos do not really invite action and dynamism.
+The small spaces available to the buyer for a few millions of pesos do not really invite action and dynamism.
 The close proximity to the TV and the refrigerator serves to provide the individual the intimacy he needs but will not get from the absent neighbors.

 While the " need " to live in gated communities is understandable, I cannot point , except maybe for proximity to social services and amenities, as to why people would want to live in condominiums which seems to limit a lot in exchange for security which is also available through other forms of fortified enclaves.